1991 Austin yogurt shop murders: Investigation and false convictions

-Subsequent events

-At the time of the killings, a known serial killer, Kenneth McDuff, was in the area.
-He had a history of multiple murders involving teenagers but was soon ruled out.
-He was executed on November 17, 1998.

-False confessions

-Austin police admit that over 50 people, including McDuff on the day of his execution, had confessed to the yogurt shop murders.
-A confession in 1992 by two Mexican nationals, held by Mexican authorities, was soon disputed and finally ruled false.

-2006: Springsteen conviction overturned
+Convictions overturned

 In 2006, the Texas Court of Criminal Appeals overturned Robert Springsteen's conviction based on an unfair trial.
 The U.S. Supreme Court refused to reinstate the conviction in February 2007.

-2008: Scott and Springsteen request DNA tests

 On August 20, 2008, the defense lawyers for Scott and Springsteen requested DNA testing of alternative suspects.
 No matches against evidence discovered earlier that year were found.

-2009: Release of Scott and Springsteen

 On Wednesday, June 24, 2009, Judge Mike Lynch ruled in response to Travis County District Attorney Rosemary Lehmberg's request that one of the trials be continued, and that defendants Springsteen and Scott be freed on bond pending their upcoming trials.
 At 2:50 p.m. that day, they both walked out of the Travis County Jail with their attorneys.

 Later that day, Lehmberg responded to Lynch's decision with the following statement:

 Today I requested a continuance in the case against Michael Scott, a defendant in the yogurt shop murders, whose trial was scheduled to begin on July 6.
 Judge Mike Lynch granted that motion but also released both Michael Scott and Robert Springsteen on personal bond, as he indicated he would do in his previous scheduling order.

 Requesting a delay in the case was a difficult decision but one that I believe is the best course toward an ultimate successful prosecution of this important matter.

 Knowing that Judge Lynch would release both defendants, we requested certain conditions on their bonds, requiring them to remain in Travis County and report to the Court any change of residence, to have no contact with the victims' families or witnesses, that they not carry weapons or consume alcohol or illegal drugs, that they report to the Court on a routine basis, and attend all court appearances.

 As you know, both Springsteen and Scott were convicted by juries in June 2001 and September 2002.
 Their convictions were then overturned by the appellate court, but their statements to law enforcement were found to be voluntarily given.